All Episodes

 And as citizens, we understand that it's not about what America can do for us.

-Through the hard and frustrating but absolutely necessary work of self-government and class of 2013, you have to be involved in that process.
+And class of 2013, you have to be involved in that process.

-Now here's here's one of his passages.
+Now, here's one of his passages.

 You've been tested and you've been tempered by events that your parents and I never imagined that we'd see when we sat where you sit.

-And yet, despite all of this, or perhaps because of it, yours has become a generation possessed with what most American with that most American of ideas that people who love their country can change it for the better.
+And yet, despite all of this, or perhaps because of it, yours has become a generation possessed with what most American, with that most American of ideas, that people who love their country can change it for the better.

 For all the turmoil, for all the times you've been let down or frustrated at the hand that you've been dealt, what I've seen, what we've witnessed from your generation, is that perennial, quintessentially American value of optimism, altruism, empathy, tolerance, a sense of community, a sense of service.